Robby (film): Production

 Writer/director Ralph C. Bluemke originally conceived the idea of retelling the classic Robinson Crusoe story with children as the principals while working at a bank in 1960, seven years before filming would even begin.

 In choosing his principal actors, Bluemke first cast ten-year-old Ryp Siani in the role of Friday.
 Ryp was already a seasoned child actor by this time, having been brought up in a show business family, and appearing in television commercials since early childhood.
 Casting the role of Robby was more challenging.
 After looking at dozens of child actors, Bluemke finally settled on nine-year-old Warren Raum.
 For the role, Warren's hair was bleached platinum blond in order to symbolize the innocence of youth, and also to further contrast Ryp's dark hair and complexion.

 The film was shot on location on Vieques Island in Puerto Rico, the same island on which Lord of the Flies (1963) was shot five years earlier.
-Incidentally, both films are about children marooned on a desert island.